devops329/devops/instruction/grafanaK6/grafanaK6.md

 You can use the Google Chrome developer tools to easily record and export a HTTP Archive (HAR) file.
 A HAR file contains all of the HTTP requests and responses made made that are recorded on the DevTools network tab.

-Before you begin you may need to enable the ability to export sensitive data so that your HAR file contains authorization tokens.
+Before you begin, you may need to enable the ability to export sensitive data so that your HAR file contains authorization tokens.
 Open DevTools, select the `gear icon (⚙️)` on the top right corner, select `Preferences` and in the `Network` section enable **Allow to generate HAR with sensitive data**.

 ![alt text](enableSensitiveHarExport.png)